 Bringing Vacation Rental to the Next Level: Design and Unique Local Experiences

 So why not stand out from the crowd in a largely aesthetically indifferent pool of rentals out there?
-A great example of concept development is Kabano Rentals, a brainchild of Vojo Ventures, shown in the above image.
+A great example of concept development is KOKONO Rentals, shown in the above image.
 Distancing itself from the herd with its own character, custom design, premium finishings, and curated local experiences.
-Let’s go through some design inspiration taken from Kabano that can make you stand out:
+Let’s go through some design inspiration taken from KOKONO that can make you stand out:

 Local & Unique Experiences